ratishphilip/CompositionExpressionToolkit/README.md

 ```

-`CompositionExpressionContext` class defines a set of dummy helper functions (all the <a href="https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.composition.expressionanimation.aspx">__helper methods__</a> supported by ExpressionAnimation).
+**CompositionExpressionContext** class defines a set of dummy helper functions (all the <a href="https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.composition.expressionanimation.aspx">__helper methods__</a> supported by ExpressionAnimation).
 These methods are primarily used to create the lambda expression.

 ### Examples

+...